-Since 1990, Oregon OSHA has awarded about \$2.6 million in grants to nonprofit organizations and associations to develop innovative programs for occupational safety and health training.
+Since 1990, Oregon OSHA has awarded nearly \$2.9 million in grants to nonprofit organizations and associations to develop innovative programs for occupational safety and health training.
 The programs are designed to reduce or eliminate hazards in an entire industry or in a specific work process.
-Examples of programs that have received grants are homebuilders' manuals and videos in Russian, Spanish, and English; an educational program for nurses to prevent ergonomic injuries; a dairy farmers' checklist and video; and lifting guidelines.
+Examples of programs that have received grants are homebuilders' manuals and videos in English, Russian, and Spanish; an educational program for nurses to prevent ergonomic injuries; a dairy farmers' checklist and video; and lifting guidelines.

-In 2008, Oregon OSHA awarded \$1.04 million in grants to a rural critical care hospital and a longterm care facility to develop model sites for safe patient handling.
+In 2008, Oregon OSHA awarded \$1.04 million in grants to a rural critical care hospital and a long-term care facility to develop model sites for safe patient handling.
 This was done in collaboration with the Oregon Coalition for Healthcare Ergonomics as a means to address the growing problem of health care worker injuries and their associated costs.